 - Pre-applications may be submitted at any time.

-- Annual submission deadlines for applications are February 15th, April 15th, June 15th, August 15th, October 15th, and December 15 Applications will be reviewed by our ARC in the month following the deadline.
+- Annual submission deadlines for applications are February 15th, April 15th, June 15th, August 15th, October 15th, and December 15th Applications will be reviewed by the ARC in the month following the deadline.

-Pre-applications will be reviewed by the ARC within 2-4 weeks of submission, depending on whether assistance is required to identify a Kaiser Permanente collaborator.
+- Pre-applications will be reviewed by the ARC within 2-4 weeks of submission, depending on whether assistance is required to identify a KP collaborator.

 The purpose of the pre-application is to:

-- Outline the proposed project, including requested samples and/or data (1 page limit)
+- Outline the proposed research project, including requested biospecimens and/or data (1 page limit)